 A hole is a cool place to rest

-Dogs, if left to their own devices will find ways to help themselves keep cool in hot weather.
+Many dogs will find ways to help themselves keep cool in hot weather if left to their own devices.
 Digging a shallow to medium-sized hole exposes the cooler earth underneath and provides a comfortable spot to lay.

 What to do

-If your dog falls into this category of digger then it should be relatively simple to stop them digging.
-Once it begins to get warm, provide your dog with a shady spot in the garden where they can relax and cool off.
+If your dog falls into this digger category,n it should be relatively simple to get your dog to stop digging.
+Once it begins to get warm, give your dog a shady spot in the garden where they can relax and cool off.

-A paddling pool raised bed, or insulated shelter is ideal as they all provide places where your dog can keep cool.
-Alternatively keep your dog inside during the hottest part of the day.
-And only allow them out as it begins to get cooler.
+A paddling pool raised bed or insulated shelter is ideal as they all provide places where your dog can keep cool.
+Alternatively, please keep your dog inside during the hottest part of the day and only allow them out as it begins to get cooler.